Time Lock Management

 Using the dApp "Your HQ", any Q token holder is able to create a time lock.
 Simply head to https://hq.qtestnet.org and make sure you have the MetaMask plugin installed.

-- Q vault: On the top left quadrant you can find the Q vault time locks.
+- Q vault.
 Tokens locked here can be used within Q vault as voting weight and for earning Q Token Holder rewards.

-- Root stake: The top right quadrant shows the root node stake.
+- Root stake.
 Locked amounts can be used for staking on your root node and might be subject to slashings.

-- Validator stake: the lower left quadrant introduces validator time locks.
+- Validator stake.
 These time locked amounts can be used for validator staking and have direct impact on a validators position within the ranking and therefore its expected rewards.
 They might be subject to slashing.

-- Vesting: the last quadrant at the lower right corner accommodates time locked amounts that can explicitly not be used for reward generation in any way.
+- Vesting accommodates time locked amounts that can explicitly not be used for reward generation in any way.
 Once the time lock expires, the vested amounts can be transferred.

 Create a Time Lock

 Note: Validator stake, root node stake and Q vault withdrawals can be triggered through the according withdrawal process.
-These are "Consensus Services" for validator and root node stake withdrawals and "Q Vault" for vault withdrawals.
+These are "Staking" for validator and root node stake withdrawals and "Q Vault" for vault withdrawals.

 Self and foreign Time Locks

 The time lock page allows to send and lock Q tokens for any Q address.
 By default, the "Time Locks" page is loaded with the active MetaMask account address that is used for dApp interaction.
-You can change the "Current address" by entering any other Q address and clicking on the refresh button next to the input.
+You can change the "Time Locks Address" by clicking on "Edit" button, entering any other Q address in the modal, and clicking on the ""Update" button.
 The menu will reload and show all time locks for the specified address.

 Once the menu reloaded with the foreign address, you can deposit Q tokens into the new recipients address and thus create time locks on the foreign address.
 There are many use cases where a time lock for transferred Q tokens might be helpful, e.g. for saving agreements between companies, investment gifts for family members or deferred payments for services and products.